 Rocio Gonzalez: I’m sure I will have more questions.

 Jenn Breisacher: And that’s fine

 Rocio Gonzalez: But for now, I’m, I’m good.
 Thanks a lot.

 Jenn Breisacher: Oh, you are so welcome.
 Again, you can find me on Google.
 I’m there on Instagram.
 We have our Facebook group ask questions, especially other people that are doing the same thing.
 Anytime you have questions, you can certainly feel free to ask.

 Jenn Breisacher: You are welcome.
 So, if anybody wants to come to find you to see, maybe there’s another ESL student or teacher out there, that’s trying to piece all this together.
 What would be the best way for them to contact you?

-Rocio Gonzalez: I think it would be probably my mail which is firstname.lastname@example.org.
+Rocio Gonzalez: I think it would be probably my email which is email@example.com.
 I really appreciate your time.
 I really appreciate that you are so close to people and willing to help.
 Really I would’ve never thought that the owner, the developer, of course, would be interested in answering my questions.
 So thanks a lot.